Banned From Russian TV, A Putin Critic Gets His Message Out On YouTube

 Navalny, a veteran of online struggles, took on Usmanov with gusto, taunting him as "like-share-Alisher," publishing an investigation into the provenance of his fortune, and challenging him to a debate on Navalny 20:18.

 Usmanov chose to sue for defamation, and on Wednesday, a Moscow court ordered Navalny to take down his Medvedev film.
-Navalny defiantly declared that he would do no such thing via his YouTube channel.
+Navalny defiantly declared, via his YouTube channel, that he would do no such thing.

 Navalny's readiness to push the bounds of the permissible rests in part on his ability to mobilize his online following.